eddmann/eddmann.github.io/_posts/2019/2019-02-09-allocating-secret-santas-with-a-substitution-cipher-using-clojure.md

     (map (fn [[buyer receiver]] [buyer (cipher receiver)]) santas)))
 ```

-Finally, I was able to decorate the `secret-santa` function with the ability to return cipher text.
+Finally, I was able to enhance the `secret-santa` function with the ability to return cipher text.
-This ensured that all paired up receivers were hidden and required a little work to uncover.
+This ensured that all paired-up receivers were hidden and required a little effort to uncover.

-I envision being able to use the solution this coming December, printing and cutting out each of the pairings to distribute to participants.
+I envision being able to use the solution this coming December, printing and cutting out each of the pairings to distribute to the participants.